June 17, 2026

 Using a per diem calculator

-Rather than manually searching multiple sources, you may want to consider using per diem calculators.
+Per diem calculators save you the trouble of searching multiple sources.
 These tools let you input a destination, travel dates, and type of rate (domestic or foreign) to get an instant daily allowance estimate.

 Ramp offers its own per diem calculator to help your business quickly estimate travel costs using the latest federal benchmarks.
 This saves time, reduces errors, and ensures your policies remain compliant.